-Mortgage lenders will consider what you can afford to borrow at the time you apply.
+Mortgage lenders consider what you can afford to borrow at the time you apply for a mortgage.
 They will look at your income and your expenses, but they'll also look towards the future at expected changes to your lifestyle and income.